 In simple terms, we want students to pursue the things that interest them with energy and enthusiasm.
 We want students to make decisions that are educationally sound for them to best prepare them to succeed in college and beyond.
 We want students to challenge themselves appropriately in the areas that are most interesting to them.
 We want students to engage with their community in their pursuits.
 And, we want students who demonstrate strong ethical character.

-As such, we encourage you to first and foremost help your students become their best possible self.
+As such, we encourage you to first and foremost help your students become their best possible selves.
 It could be helping them find enrichment opportunities, or helping them remember to take some time off and just have fun (or both!).